evant/kotlin-inject/README.md

 - `me.tatarka.inject.generateCompanionExtensions=true`

   This will generate the `create()` methods on the companion object instead of the component's class.
 This allows you to do `MyComponent.create()` instead of `MyComponent::class.create()`.
-However, due to a kotlin limitiation you will have to explitilcy specify a companion object for your component.
+However, due to a kotlin limitation you will have to explicitly specify a companion object for your component.

   ```kotlin
   @Component abstract class MyComponent {